AndyIbanez/andyibanez-com/content/posts/error-protocol-specializations-swift.md

 * `errorDescription`
 * `failureReason`
-* `helpAnchor` - I wasn't able to find what this one is for, especifically on iOS.
+* `helpAnchor` - I wasn't able to find what this one is for, specifically on iOS.
 * `recoverySuggestion`

 A sample of implementation could be: